mchav/dataframe/docs/index.rst

 Key features in example:

 * Intuitive, SQL-like API to get from data to insights.
-* Create type-safe references to columns in a dataframe using :exponseColumns
+* Create type-safe references to columns in a dataframe using :exposeColumns
 * Type-safe column transformations for faster and safer exploration.
 * Fluid, chaining API that makes code easy to reason about.